MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

 So admin tasks require 'porting' while the main application elements do not.

 *Queues* are usually taken care of transparently, but you need to know
-   - A Consumer/subscriber creates a queue to receive messages.
+   - A Consumer/subscriber creates a queue to receive notification messages.
    - Consumer queues are *bound* to exchanges (AMQP-speak)

 An *exchange* is a matchmaker between *publisher* and *consumer* queues.